Genivia/RE-flex/doc/index.md

 - `std::string reflex::Matcher::convert(const std::string& regex, reflex::convert_flag_type flags)`
   converts `regex` for use with the RE/flex POSIX regex library;

 where `flags` is optional.
-When specified, it can be a combination of the following `reflex::convert_flag` flags:
+When specified, it may be a combination of the following `reflex::convert_flag` flags:

   Flag                              | Effect